LaurenceWarne/LaurenceWarne.github.io/links.markdown

 * The University of Pennsylvania <a href="https://www2.math.upenn.edu/~wilf/">page</a> of the late Herbert Wilf, generatingfunctionology along with some other of his books are provided free of charge here

+* <a href="https://nhigham.com/index-of-what-is-articles/">"What Is"</a> articles by Nick Higham - a lot of stuff on linear algebra and matrix analysis

 # Question Sources

 * <a href="https://mathschallenge.net/archive">MathsChallenge</a>